(A-D or AD)

-A Druid of the 3rd Degree or above, empowered to perform Clerical duties such as handfastngs, funerals, dedications, etc. (See also “Priest” / “Priestess”).
+A Druid of the 3rd Order, empowered to perform Clerical duties such as handfastngs, funerals, dedications, etc. (See also “Priest” / “Priestess”).

 Council of Dalon ap Landu

-A designation of upward mobility through training/education.
-In the RDNA, these are referred to as Orders.
+Formerly, a designation of upward mobility through training/education.
+Presently, these are referred to as Orders.

 1) Descriptive of groups or individuals aligned with or similar to those of the Discordian or Erisian movement.
 2) An adherent or worshipper of the Goddess Discordia or Eris.